yasincelik/Robinhood-Api-Java/README.md

         - Get full history (live and closed orders)
     - Post
         - ~~Make &~~ cancel orders (limit, stop, etc)
-- ...
+- ~~The structure of the ConfigManager needs to be restructured from static/global management to instance-based authorization.
+The top option right now is to change ConfigManager to just a "local" config for each API instance (this is to allow for multiple APIs logged in to different accounts)~~
+- Clean up & add more JavaDocs
     - Include a more comprehensive guide on what data you are getting from each method.
+- Better Walkthroughs & guides
+- more...so much...more

 ### Things that will likely *never* happen here
 - Transfering funds from bank accounts to Robinhood & visa versa.